Upper School: Challenging, Intentional Academics for the College-Bound

 Electives: In addition to the graduation requirements for the various departments, students must complete two years of additional coursework in any subject or combination of subjects of their choice.

-History & Social Sciences: Three years of Upper School study, during which time Global History and Geography, U.S. History and either one yearlong History & Social Sciences elective or two semester-long History & Social Sciences electives must be completed
+History and Social Sciences: Three years of Upper School study, including Global History of the Modern World, U.S. History or AP U.S. History, and either one yearlong History and Social Sciences elective or two semester-long History and Social Sciences electives.

-World Languages: Three consecutive years of Upper School study in a single language (French, Mandarin Chinese or Spanish)
+World Languages: Three consecutive years of Upper School study in a single language (Chinese, French or Spanish).

-- Grade 10: two seasons of a sport or one season of a sport and one season of health and wellness
+- Grades 9 and 10: Two seasons of a sport or one season of a sport and one season of performance activity.

-- Grade 12: one season of a sport or two seasons of health and wellness
+- Grades 11 and 12: One season of a sport or two seasons of performance activities.

 Career Intern Experience (CIE): Required in senior year